CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Interactive workbenches, most of which are owned by a Technician.
 > [!NOTE]
-> This includes the Placeable Workbench from the *Hideout Furniture* addon, once it has been placed.
+> This includes the Placeable Workbench from the *Hideout Furniture* addon, if one has been placed.
 The HF version will show a secondary interaction prompt for opening its control menu.

-# MCM Menu: Other Addons
+# MCM > DotMarks > Other Addons
 ![Other Addons banner](https://i.imgur.com/hdvQEwj.png)

 DotMarks is designed to work hand-in-hand with a variety of popular addons, and many of those integrations have options which you can adjust in this menu.

 Because DotMarks detects objects based on many of the same fundamental attributes the game itself uses to classify items, it will support many other addons right out of the box, as long as they define their own items in a way consistent with the vanilla definitions.
 > [!NOTE]
 > But there are always going to be exceptions and conflicts sooner or later.
-If that happens, see the Troubleshooting section.
+If that happens, see the [Troubleshooting](#troubleshooting) section, or contact the author of the conflicting addon.
 ## Dead stalkers use PAW faction patches
 * Config setting: `bodies_use_paw_patches`
 * Default: `false`